Sign your building up for one of Cambridge Energy Alliance’s programs. The Energy Alliance offers

 Learn MoreThroughout our daily lives, we all take actions that produce GHGs.
 Here are some actions you can take to reduce your contribution to the community's emissions:

 Energy is a critical resource that we rely on to go about our daily activities.
-Unfortunately, our energy use and energy supply is currently unsustainable and causes climate change and environmental degradation.
+Unfortunately, much of our energy use and energy supply is currently unsustainable and causes climate change and environmental degradation.
 Innovations that allow us to use energy more efficiently and switch to cleaner, renewable fuel sources that can be stored will drastically improve the sustainability of our energy systems.

 This page addresses community energy use from our homes, offices, and travel.
 It also addresses municipal energy use, which includes City-owned facilities, schools, and streets, as well as activities like water and wastewater pumping and solid waste pick-up.